Nicktay24/ILSupport/README.md

 # **​IL Support​**
-Parses CLI code and merges with your DLL using dnlib.
-C\# does not provide coding in CLI but this way you can code CLI alongside C\#.
-I knew there are other implementations but they don't all provide full CLI coding.
+Parses CIL code and merges with your DLL using dnlib.
+C\# does not provide coding in CIL but this way you can code CIL alongside C\#.
+I knew there are other implementations but they don't all provide full CIL coding.
 Using ildasm and ilasm would be too slow to merge with DLL.
 Edited [dnlib.dll](.ILSupport/dnlib.dll) so any other versions of the assembly won't work with [RedSkies.ILSupport.exe](.ILSupport/RedSkies.ILSupport.exe).

-**​CLI syntax​** is officially documented [here](https://www.ecma-international.org/publications-and-standards/standards/ecma-335/).
+**​CIL syntax​** is officially documented [here](https://www.ecma-international.org/publications-and-standards/standards/ecma-335/).

 ## **​Compatibility​**
 - Windows and Mac